Ibrahim-Achkar/from_the_ground_up/README.md

 7. Copy the plan
 8. Change plan name
 9. Change a goal
-10. Delete a resource
+10. Add a task
-11. Add a resource
+11. Don't add diary entry but show mood
-12. Add a task
+12. Delete a resource
-13. Add a diary entry
+13. Add a resource
 14. Go to user dash
-15. Show user liked plan
+15. Show that you can create a new plan from scratch but dont create one
-16. Show that you can create a new plan from scratch
+16. Show user liked plan

 I: Fast forward three years later, Andrew is a crack coder at Google, dating models, and loving life.
 He gives Vish a call to update him on things.